rex-9/LegacyFA/README.md

 # 📖 Legacy-FA-Dashboard (Screen Size: 1920x1080) <a name="about-project"></a>

 **Legacy-FA-Dashboard** is an assignment given to me by [LegacyFA](https://www.legacyfa-asia.com/) to display my frontend skills.

-I developed the project with 1920 x 1080 screen size.
+> If your screen resolution is 1920x1080.
 Please kindly make sure that chrome zoom percentage is set to 100%.
+> If your screen resolution is 1600x900, please set the browser zoom percentage to 75% instead.

 ## Presentation